GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

   - ux
 ---

+Making sure your pages load fast from the network is key to delivering a good user experience.
+But one area we often overlook is page transitions — what our users see when they move between pages.

-A new web platform API called [Portals](https://github.com/WICG/portals) can help you maintain a good user experience as your users navigate across your site.
+A new web platform API called [Portals](https://github.com/WICG/portals) aims to help with this by streamlining the experience as users navigate _across_ your site.
 See Portals in action:

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled" src="hero.gif" alt="Showing a demo of seamless navigations between two sites using Portals">